Hycamtin; Topotecan For Injection; Topotecan Hydrochloride For Injection

-- If your child has any of these health problems: Low white blood cell count, low platelet count, or very bad anemia.
+- If you have any of these health problems: Low white blood cell count, low platelet count, or very bad anemia.

-- If your child is taking any of these drugs: Amiodarone, azithromycin, captopril, carvedilol, clarithromycin, conivaptan, cyclosporine, diltiazem, dronedarone, eltrombopag, erythromycin, felodipine, itraconazole, ketoconazole, lopinavir, quercetin, quinidine, ranolazine, ritonavir, ticagrelor, or verapamil.
+- If you are taking any of these drugs: Amiodarone, azithromycin, captopril, carvedilol, clarithromycin, conivaptan, cyclosporine, diltiazem, dronedarone, eltrombopag, erythromycin, felodipine, itraconazole, ketoconazole, lopinavir, quercetin, quinidine, ranolazine, ritonavir, ticagrelor, or verapamil.

 - The oral form of this drug can cause very bad diarrhea.
 Sometimes, this may be life-threatening and may need to be treated in the hospital.
 Talk with the doctor.

 - If you have upset stomach, throwing up, diarrhea, or are not hungry, talk with your doctor.
 There may be ways to lower these side effects.

 - Talk with your doctor before getting any vaccines.
 Use with this drug may either raise the chance of an infection or make the vaccine not work as well.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.

 - If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 3 months after care ends.
 Use birth control that you can trust.